 How much protein should I be eating?

 Protein is obviously essential for life, but for many years we have had a misrepresentation of how much protein we need to be eating.
-According to Harvard Medical School, you can figure out how much protein you should be eating by multiplying your weight in pounds by 0.36 or use this online protein calculator.
+According to Harvard Medical School, you can figure out how much protein you should be eating by multiplying your weight in pounds by 0.36.
 On average this calculates to:

 - 56 grams per day for the average sedentary man.